Code-4-Community/learning-resources/docs/week-3.md

 through each render?
 Welcome to state management John.

 ### What is managing state?
+React will only re-render when data changes.
-You can think of state as the data that persist through each clock render of your application.
-Under the hood, your react application renders the screen on clock ticks.
+You can think of state as all the data that can change while a user is on a webpage.
 In order to make your non-constant data persist we have to manage the state of our application.
-We manage the state in our components using the react hook `useState`.
+We will be managing state in our components using a *react hook*:
+`useState`.
 There are other ways of managing state in react, but this is a simple and easy way.

 ### useState Hook
 `useState` allows us to add and keep track of data in the state.

 In order to use this hook we must import it from react.
 We use {} when importing useState because it is not a default export but a named one.
 We will discuss default and named exports in Week 6.